KaptenHaddock/AOC/day1/readme.md

 In the example above, the top three Elves are the fourth Elf (with 24000 Calories), then the third Elf (with 11000 Calories), then the fifth Elf (with 10000 Calories).
 The sum of the Calories carried by these three elves is 45000.

 Find the top three Elves carrying the most Calories.
 How many Calories are those Elves carrying in total?

-Your puzzle answer was 211447.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should return to your Advent calendar and try another puzzle.

-If you still want to see it, you can get your puzzle input.

-You can also [Shareon Twitter Mastodon] this puzzle.